DmitryMandrik/race-bets/README.md

 ## How to use

-Protractor can test directly against Chrome and Firefox without using a Selenium Server.
-To use this, in your conf.js file set:
+Protractor can test directly against Chrome and Firefox without using a Selenium Server by adding `directConnect:true` option to conf.js.
+Here it is used:

 `directConnect: true` - test script communicates directly Chrome Driver or Firefox Driver, bypassing any Selenium Server